screwlewse/ziptest/README.md

 # Thank you for the challenge!

-Hey there.
-For your convenience, I will break down how this code works so you know how to run the tests and to run the app itself.
+For your convenience, I have broken down how the code works so you can run the tests and the app itself.

 ## Running tests